 Director: Prof. Natasha Sumner

-The Fionn Cycle Folklore Project was initiated in September 2019 with grant support from Harvard University (Dean’s Competitive Fund for Promising Scholarship; Barajas Dean’s Innovation Fund for Digital Arts and Humanities) and the Government of Ireland Emigrant Support Program.
-The project is currently funded until summer 2021.
+The Fionn Cycle Folklore Project was initiated in September 2019 with grant support from the Government of Ireland Emigrant Support Programme and Harvard University (Dean’s Competitive Fund for Promising Scholarship; Barajas Dean’s Innovation Fund for Digital Arts and Humanities; Milton Fund).
+The project is currently funded until summer 2022.

-The project will create an online database of c.3,400 stories and songs about the best-loved heroes of the Gaelic world: Fionn mac Cumhaill (Finn McCool) and his roving warrior band, the Fianna.
+The project is constructing a trilingual (Gaeilge / Gàidhlig / English) online database of c.3,400 stories and songs about the best-loved heroes of the Gaelic world: Fionn mac Cumhaill (Finn McCool) and his roving warrior band, the Fianna.